 Created with a European-inspired exterior, the Rio features a black mesh grille and swept-back headlights.
 The bumpers contain black inserts, and black bodyside moldings are installed.
 The Rio’s profile exhibits what Kia calls a subtle wedge shape, with sculpted arches at each fender.

-The Rio SX includes chrome dashboard accents, unique sport seat fabric and a leather-wrapped steering wheel and shift knob with red stitching.
+The Rio SX also includes chrome dashboard accents, unique sport seat fabric and a leather-wrapped steering wheel and shift knob with red stitching.

 The Rio’s 1.6-liter four-cylinder features variable valve timing and produces 110 horsepower and 107 pounds-feet of torque.
 Either a five-speed manual gearbox or a four-speed automatic transmission can be installed.
 Base models are available only with the manual transmission.

 Adding a few horsepower can make quite a difference in a small sedan.
-The prior Rio’s performance was decidedly modest, but this version is easily adequate, even with the automatic transmission.
+The prior Rio’s performance was decidedly modest, but this recently redesigned version is easily adequate, even with the automatic transmission.
 Although the engine emits considerable buzz and blare when pushed hard, it’s pleasantly quiet most of the time.
 Automatic-transmission reactions occur promptly and without any lurching or awkward gear changes.
 The manual transmission makes the Rio even more appealing for lively motoring.

 Ride comfort is another plus.
 Even when the road surface gets rough, the Rio’s suspension absorbs many imperfections.